 2024 was surreal for Stanley Nwabali, who went from relatively unknown to Nigeria’s first-choice goalkeeper at the Africa Cup of Nations (AFCON 2024).

-The 27-year-old was first scouted by Super Eagles boss Jose Peseiro last year, after which he was included in the Portuguese coach’s provisional squad for AFCON 2024, or AFCON 2023, as it is officially known.
+The 29-year-old was first scouted by former Super Eagles boss Jose Peseiro in 2023, after which he was included in the Portuguese coach’s provisional squad for AFCON 2024, or AFCON 2023, as it is officially known.

 Nwabali was later trusted with a starting spot when Nigeria faced Guinea in a pre-tournament friendly on 8 January in Abu Dhabi – a game which the Super Eagles lost 2-0.

-However, the Chippa United goalkeeper has only gotten better since, gaining the trust of Peseiro and, subsequently, Finidi George, and displacing Francis Uzoho as the first-choice shot-stopper of the national team.
+However, the Chippa United goalkeeper has only gotten better since, gaining the trust of subsequently Nigeria coaches, and displacing Francis Uzoho as the first-choice shot-stopper of the national team.

 Nwabali incorrectly called Nwabili